-These Classic Old Bay Crab Cakes Recipe is a traditional favorite made with fresh picked crab meat and Old Bay Seasoning.
+This Crab Cakes Recipe (Old Bay Seasoned) is a traditional favorite made with fresh picked crab meat and and roasted red peppers.
 They are perfect for that beach vacation!

 The right amount of crunchy Panko breadcrumbs is the essential ingredient to the best crab cakes.

-A trip to the beach would not be the same without my mother’s delicious classic Old Bay Crab Cakes Recipe.
+A trip to the eastern shore would not be the same without my mother’s delicious classic Old Bay crab cakes recipe.

 The crab meat is freshly picked that day and with the addition of sweet roasted red peppers this dish is sure to become a favorite in your home.

 This recipe is an oldie but a goodie.

-It’s really not my mother’s recipe – she found it on the back of the Old Bay Seasoning can years ago.
+It’s really not my mother’s original recipe – she found it on the back of the Old Bay Seasoning can years ago.

 But it’s a classic nonetheless.